On the embedded Nash problem: Curves on surfaces: essential and dlt valuations

 (b) If $E\subset \Delta$ corresponds to a dlt $m$-valuation of $(X,D,\Sigma)$, then $E=\pi(F)$ with $\pi$ and $F$ as above.
 By Proposition \ref{propTwig}, $F$ must satisfy one of the conditions (1)-(3) with $(\mu_1,Y_1,\Delta_1)$ replacing $(\mu, Y,\Delta)$.
 It is easy to see that this is equivalent to $E$ satisfying one of the conditions (1)-(3) for $(\mu, Y,\Delta)$.
-Thus $E=\pi(F)$ does not contract on the minimal model of $(Y,\Delta)$ and the conditions (1)-(3) characterize such $E$.
-Alternatively, one also sees that $E$ does not contract on the minimal model of $(Y,\Delta)$ by applying the more general Lemma \ref{lemdlE}. \end{proof}
+Thus $E=\pi(F)$ does not get contracted on the minimal model of $(Y,\Delta)$ and the conditions (1)-(3) characterize such $E$.
+Alternatively, one also sees that $E$ does not get contracted on the minimal model of $(Y,\Delta)$ by applying the more general Lemma \ref{lemdlE}. \end{proof}